 Lancome Advanced Génifique Youth Activating Concentrate

-This iconic anti-aging serum is now given a boost with microbiome science, which accelerates skin recovery for stronger and younger-looking skin.
-Enriched with a new complex of seven prebiotics and probiotic fractions, it helps strengthen our skin’s fundamental youthful functions, defense and recovery.
+This iconic anti-ageing serum is now given a boost with microbiome science, which accelerates skin recovery for stronger and younger-looking skin.
+Enriched with a new complex of seven prebiotics and probiotic fractions, it helps strengthen our skin’s fundamental youthful functions, defence and recovery.
 Don’t be surprised if your skin looks youthfully radiant and smoother in just seven days!